Swansea Council's free annual Christmas Parade returns this Sunday, November 23rd from 5pm!

 What will there be for my child to see?

-What will the route be?
+What will the NEW route be?

 See the route map here.